AI Strategy

 In 2020, the typical knowledge worker could expect their core skills to remain relevant for approximately 4-5 years before requiring significant updating.
 By 2025, that timeline has compressed to 18-24 months.
 But here's the systematic reality that most professionals miss: this isn't a crisis of obsolescence—it's an invitation to adopt a fundamentally different approach to skill acquisition.

 This isn't theory.
-The data from 2025 shows that workers with systematic AI learning protocols aren't just keeping pace—they're creating substantial wage premiums while their peers struggle with the very real threat of automation.
-Let's examine why.
+The data from 2025 shows that professionals with systematic AI training from experienced human instructors create substantial wage premiums while their peers struggle with the very real threat of automation.
+The difference isn't the tools—everyone has access to ChatGPT.
+The difference is knowing how to use those tools to compound professional value.
+Let's examine why human guidance matters.

 The Current State: Automation Isn't Coming—It's Here